hhkolberg/hhkolberg.github.io/pages/YourPrivacy.md

 Peering out, I watch life unfold on the street beyond my secured perimeter.
 People walking their dogs, some hastening by, others pausing for a smoke break right outside my fence, engrossed in their phones.
 It's an everyday scene, set against the backdrop of my carefully curated security setup.

 But what if we looked at this scenario from another angle?

+Take, for instance, the OnePlus 7T—a phone that, thanks to companies like Refurbed, can be snagged for a price range between 250 to 370 euros.
+This isn't just any smartphone.
+With a bit of tweaking, specifically by installing something known as Nethunter, it transforms into a potent pen-testing tool that's as mobile as you are.

+Why the OnePlus 7T, you might ask?
+Beyond its sleek design and robust performance, it harbors a chip capable of supporting 'monitor mode'.
+This is a hacker's dream, allowing for the monitoring and capturing of data packets invisibly floating through the air around us.
+It's this feature that elevates the OnePlus 7T from a mere communication device to a stealthy cybersecurity tool, enabling ethical hackers to test and secure networks from the palm of their hand.